-There were 23 students enrolled in ODS Program in 2020-21.
+There were 14 students enrolled in ODS Program in 2021-22.

-13 students were enrolled in the ODS track of the BA in Geography, Environmental, and Outdoor Studies.
+8 students were enrolled in the Outdoor Skills and Leadership Certificate program.
+4 students were enrolled in the ODS track of the BA in Geography, Environmental, and Outdoor Studies.
 2 students were enrolled in the BLA, Outdoor and Adventure Studies.
-We also had 2 students enrolled in the ODS Minor.

 In addition to serving ODS students, nearly all ODS courses are stacked with PE courses in order to serve a wider group of students and community members.
-Almost all ODS Courses are at, or very close to, enrollment capacity.